-- 1. Check in at the main office when you enter the building.
+- Check in at the main office when you enter the building.
 You should check in at least 30 minutes prior to the beginning of school. - a.
-Obtain a key to the classroom. - b.
-Ask the school secretary if there are any extra-duty assignments that you are responsible for. - c.
-Ask the school secretary if there are any changes to the schedule or special events that you should be aware of. - d.
-Make sure you understand how to record attendance.
-This may require a web address and a password. - 2.
-Check the classroom teacher's mail box to see if there are any important announcements or other items of business that may require your attention during the day. - 3.
-Proceed to your assigned classroom and read the instructions left by the classroom teacher.
+Obtain a key to the classroom. - Ask the school secretary if there are any extra-duty assignments that you are responsible for. - Ask the school secretary if there are any changes to the schedule or special events that you should be aware of. - Make sure you understand how to record attendance.
+This may require a web address and a password. - Proceed to your assigned classroom and read the instructions left by the classroom teacher.
 Make sure that you allow time to make copies and prepare the materials left by the classroom teacher.
 It is imperative that you are in your classroom ready to teach when your students arrive.
 Greet your students as they enter the classroom.